numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

    arguments could cast to safely.

    It would be difficult to devise a reasonable total order, and it would have to accept new entries.
-Beyond that, the approach is flawed because it means that importing a type can change the behavior of a program.
-   For example, a program requiring the common DType of ``int16`` and ``uint16`` would ordinarly get the built-in type ``int32`` as the first match; if the program adds ``import int24``, the first match becomes ``int24`` and the smaller type might make the program overflow for the first time.
+Beyond that, the approach is flawed because importing a type can change the behavior of a program.
+For example, a program requiring the common DType of ``int16`` and ``uint16`` would ordinarily get the built-in type ``int32`` as the first match; if the program adds ``import int24``, the first match becomes ``int24`` and the smaller type might make the program overflow for the first time.
 [1]_

 -  A more flexible common DType could be implemented in the future where ``__common_dtype__`` relies on information from the casting logic.